Ray Bolger: Post-Oz film career

 Following The Wizard of Oz, Bolger moved to RKO Pictures.
 In 1941, he was a featured act at the Paramount Theatre in New York, working with the Harry James Band.
 He would do tap dance routines, sometimes in a mock-challenge dance with the band's pianist, Al Lerner.

-On December 7, 1941, the Japanese attacked Pearl Harbor, and Bolger's performance was interrupted by President Roosevelt's announcement of the news of the attack.
+On December 7, 1941, the Japanese attacked Pearl Harbor and Bolger's performance was interrupted by President Franklin D. Roosevelt's announcement of the news of the attack.
 Bolger toured in USO shows in the Pacific Theater during World War II, and appeared in the United Artists wartime film Stage Door Canteen (1943).

 In 1946, he returned to MGM for a featured role in The Harvey Girls.
 Also that year, he recorded a children's album, The Churkendoose, featuring the story of a misfit fowl ("part chicken, turkey, duck, and goose"), which teaches children that beauty is in the eye of the beholder and it "all depends on how you look at things".